lisaridner/Password-Generator-LR/README.md

+I created a password generator that lets the user choose a password that has a minimum of 8 characters and max of 128 characters.
+I created the chocie arrays, wrote if statements for each, and added prompts for the user to use while creating their password.

 GIVEN I need a new, secure password
 WHEN I click the button to generate a password
 THEN I am presented with a series of prompts for password criteria